Adrian-26-Isotope/factorio-mods/mods_2.0/050_quality-condenser/README.md

 The quality condenser now uses a quality-dependent probabilistic system that differs from the recycler:
 - Recyclers have 4 module slots and a fixed 25% output chance
-- The quality condenser defaults to 4 module slots and has variable item retention based on its own quality (25%-50%)
+- The quality condenser defaults to 4 module slots and has variable item retention based on its own quality
-- Higher quality condensers retain more items, making legendary condensers particularly efficient
+- Higher quality condensers retain more items, following Factorio's standard quality bonus formula
 - Output is probabilistic rather than guaranteed, adding variability to the process

 ### Usage